electric-cloud/Patterns/LightningTalks/PluginBuilder/README.md

 3. Assign a version number to your plugin, e.g., 1.0.0.
 Edit META-INF/plugin.xml (key, version, label) with the name and version of your plugin.
-4. Setup the directory structure for our sample procedure 'Perform Checks Using MyScript'.
+4. Setup the directory structure for your sample procedure 'Perform Checks Using MyScript'.

     ```
 	mkdir "MyPlugin/dsl/procedures/Perform Checks Using MyScript"